Aug 20 Tentative Schedule

 Roll out for those part of competition attendance will only be allowed after track events are done for the evening.
 (Orange Route)

 General competition Format will run from 1700 to 1900.
-Sometime over the last hour we will run “Lucky 16” the last hour of hot track of the night will consist of randomly drawing 16 similarly paced vehicles and putting them into an elimination style tournament!
+Sometime over the last hour we will run “Top 16” the last hour of hot track of the night will consist of drawing 16 similarly paced vehicles and putting them into an elimination style tournament!

 Top Shop will run also run in the last hour which will take the drivers of the shop class and potentially a few others to run in an elimination style tournament to see who can get the nights bragging rights!

 These rules are in addition to, and not in derogation of, the rules of common sense and exigencies that might arise at the scene.
 These rules in no way constitute the entire scope of how the event will be run, and the organizers reserve the right to implement rules on the scene as needed and invoke and enforce a summary judgment based on circumstances that exist at the time.
 Track and TougeBash staff reserve the right to expel any person from the event at any time without refund.
 For any questions related to the Rules & Regulations below, please contact any of the TougeBash staff.
 PLEASE NOTE: Safety is the primary focus of every track event hosted by TougeBash.
 The following rules reflect what is thought to be the bare minimum needed for safety for all participants in any of the TougeBash events.
 Meeting or exceeding the rules is a requirement for all TougeBash events.
 If adhered to, the events will be a fun and quality experience for all involved.

 - Hold a current valid driver’s license